Home / Van conversion guide / Campervan electrical system guide

 Your batteries will likely be one of the most expensive single items within your van build.
 It can feel like there’s an overwhelming amount of options, and it’s easy to end up spending much more than you need to due to confusing information online.
 There are a number of different types of leisure battery available, and the type and size you will need will depend on your usage.

-Read our leisure battery guide to learn about the right type of battery for your campervan electrical system.
+Read our leisure battery guide to learn about the best type of battery for your campervan electrical system.

 When you have spent so much money on your batteries, it’s important to make sure you look after them properly.
 An important component of the electrical system is a battery monitor, which can range from a simple voltmeter to a much more sophisticated battery monitor.
 Battery monitors are key to ensuring you don’t deplete your batteries below their recommended depth of discharge by providing an accurate account of the battery’s state of charge.